Page contents

 From Istanbul, head to Yenikapi Station.
 You can reach this via Metro, bus, or taxi.
 Once you board the train, you’ll first head to Pendik, which should take around 48 minutes.
 This train leaves every 15 minutes.

 After that, you must jump on the Pamukkale Express that runs to Goncali.
-The final leg takes 7 hours 40 minutes, and once there, jump in a taxi for a 12-minute journey directly to Pamukkale.
+The final leg takes 7 hours 40 minutes, and once there, jump in a taxi for a 12-minute trip to Pamukkale.

 To head back to Istanbul, reverse the information and be sure to book your tickets ahead of time, as the return journey is often hectic.